robin-a-meade/kscm-feed-processor/README.md

     └── kscm-feed-processor-stg.log
 ```

-We create the unversioned symlink because we don't want the version to be part of the SysVinit service name (which we are about to create).
+We create an unversioned symlink because we don't want the version to be part of the SysVinit service name (which we are about to create).

 The `.conf` file can be used to set a handful of environment variables that affect how the jar is started.
 It is